Thursday, September 27, 2012

 Director’s DVD Commentary: The reason I can reproduce those lines, even after all these years, is because I used to keep this little notebook of people’s quotes.
 It was a habit I picked up in college.
 Whenever I heard someone say something funny (especially when out of context) I’d put it in the book with their name and the date.
 Believe me, she had a bunch of them.
 I could do a whole post from the Quote Book.

 Like my DM before me, I enjoyed spinning people off into their own orbit.
-Like when I took Maple Heights, there was a 17-year old girl working there, who had just graduated high school.
-She was very sweet and quiet, had a good head on her shoulders and was very conscientious, so I quickly made her a Third Key.
+Like when I took Maple Heights, a 17-year-old girl was working there who had just graduated high school.
+She was very sweet and quiet, had a good head on her shoulders, and was very conscientious, so I quickly made her a Third Key.
 She was into Top 40 so I put her in charge of singles; (the records, not the dollar bills).
 Not long after that, she moved up to become my assistant manager.
 I had to work with her a bit to get her to become a little more authoritative, but it was gratifying to see her blossom.
 Before long, we spun her off into her own mall store.
 I was very proud.
 I’d post her picture here, but we’re still in touch and she’d probably kill me.

 Sometimes I could get someone from another store transferred in.
 The upside was that they were familiar with our systems and needed minimal training.
-The downside is that sometimes, it was a matter of one store transferring their problem to another store.
+The downside is that it was usually a matter of one store transferring a problem employee to another store.

 So there were some rocky times when I found myself surrounded by a bunch of bumblers, but for the most part, I had some good staffs.
 You try to keep the good ones, let the dumdums wash out before they do too much damage, and hope for the best.